Roaring Forties

-The Roaring Forties are strong westerly winds found in the Southern Hemisphere, generally between the latitudes of 40°S and 50°S. The strong west-to-east air currents are caused by the combination of air being displaced from the Equator towards the South Pole, the Earth's rotation, and the scarcity of landmasses to serve as windbreaks at those latitudes.
+The Roaring Forties are strong westerly winds that occur in the Southern Hemisphere, generally between the latitudes of 40° and 50° south.
+The strong eastward air currents are caused by the combination of warm air being displaced upward from the Equator towards the South Pole, Earth's rotation, and the scarcity of landmasses to serve as windbreaks at those latitudes.
+On average, winds speeds in the region measure around 10 m/s with peak gusts of over 25 m/s.

 The Roaring Forties were a major aid to ships sailing the Brouwer Route from Europe to the East Indies or Australasia during the Age of Sail, and in modern times are favoured by yachtsmen on round-the-world voyages and competitions.
-The boundaries of the Roaring Forties are not consistent: The wind-stream shifts north or south depending on the season.
-The strong and continuous winds in the Roaring Forties make this zone highly prospective for wind power such as in New Zealand and Tasmania.
+The boundaries of the Roaring Forties are not consistent: the wind-stream shifts north or south depending on the season.
+The strong and continuous winds in the Roaring Forties make this zone advantageous for wind power in places such as New Zealand and Tasmania.

-Similar but even stronger conditions that occur at more southerly latitudes are called the Furious Fifties and the Shrieking or Screaming Sixties.
+Similar winds that occur at more southerly latitudes are called the Furious Fifties and the Shrieking or Screaming Sixties, with the greatest winds near the former.
+These prevailing winds have been moving farther south over time due to climate change.

 Dynamics

 Hot air rises at the Equator and is pushed towards the poles by cooler air travelling towards the Equator (an atmospheric circulation feature known as the Hadley Cell).
 At about 30°S, the outward-travelling air sinks to lower altitudes, and continues toward the poles closer to the ground (the Ferrel Cell), then rises up again from about 60°S as the air joins the Polar vortex.
 This travel in the 30°–60°S zone combines with the rotation of the earth to move the air currents from west to east, creating westerly winds.

-Unlike in the northern hemisphere, which features huge landmasses (North America, Europe, and Asia) thereby obstructing air currents, the large tracts of open ocean south of 40°S are interrupted only by Tasmania, New Zealand, and the southern part of South America.
-These relatively small obstructions, which are themselves bordered by large tracts of open water along their southern shores, allow high wind speeds to develop – much higher than near 40°N, where two large continents (Eurasia and North America) impede the flow of circum-planetary westerly winds.
-Similar but stronger wind conditions prevalent closer to the South Pole are referred to as the "Furious Fifties" (50°S to 60°S), and the "Shrieking" or "Screaming Sixties" (below 60°S).
+The large tracts of open ocean south of 40°S are interrupted only by Tasmania, New Zealand, and the southern part of South America.
+These relatively small obstructions, which are themselves bordered by large tracts of open water along their southern shores, allow high wind speeds to develop – much higher than near 40°N, where the large continents of Eurasia and North America impede the flow of circum-planetary westerly winds.

-The latitude ranges for the Roaring Forties and similar winds are not consistent: All shift towards the South Pole in the southern summer, and towards the Equator in the southern winter.
+The latitude ranges for the Roaring Forties and similar winds are not consistent: all shift towards the South Pole in the southern summer, and towards the Equator in the southern winter.
 Wellington, the capital of New Zealand, is known as "Windy Welly" because it is one of the few cities situated in these gusty latitudes.